Modular multiscale approach to modelling high-harmonic generation in gases: Physical Examples tutorials

 \subsection{HHG in a Gas-Cell}

-The default option to run the code is a~Gaussian beam and pulse entering a~gas cell with a~homogeneous density.
-To present this basic mode of operation, we consider a~Gaussian 30-fs laser pulse (defined by the intensity dropping to $1/\e^2$ of the peak focus intensity) with the waist $w_0=100~\mathrm{\mu m}$.
-The peak intensity is set to approximately $2.44\times 10^{14}~\mathrm{W/cm^2}$, which corresponds to the extent of the harmonic plateau up to the 40th harmonic according to the classical cut-off law, $E_{\text{cut-off}}=I_p+3.17U_p$~\cite{Corkum1993}.
-Because $E_{\text{cut-off}}$ is linearly proportional to the intensity through~$U_p$, it provides a~convenient way to measure the intensity, which we adapt in our examples.
-Then we place a~1-cm-long gas cell filled by argon at 25~mbar in the path of the beam keeping the original focus in the middle of the cell.
+The default configuration of the code corresponds to a~Gaussian beam and pulse propagating through a gas cell of homogeneous density.
+To illustrate this basic mode of operation, we consider a 30-fs Gaussian pulse (defined as the full width at which the intensity drops to $1/\mathrm{e}^2$ of its peak value) with a waist of $w_0 = 100~\mathrm{\mu m}$.
+The peak intensity is set to $2.44\times10^{14}~\mathrm{W/cm^2}$, which corresponds to a harmonic plateau extending up to the 40th harmonic order according to the classical cut-off law $E_{\text{cut-off}} = I_p + 3.17U_p$~\cite{Corkum1993}.
+Since $E_{\text{cut-off}}$ scales linearly with the intensity through the ponderomotive energy~$U_p$, it provides a convenient reference for specifying the laser intensity, a convention adopted in the following examples.
+The gas cell is 1 ~cm long and filled with argon at a pressure of 25 ~mbar, with the laser focus positioned at the centre of the cell.

-Figure~\ref{fig:PE_cell_pulse} shows the 1)~distortion of the pulse due to the non-linear propagation and, 2)~the corresponding degrees of ionisation.
-The pulse at the exit of the cell, Fig.~\ref{fig:PE_cell_pulse}b), exhibits the reduction of the peak intensity due to defocusing and the redistribution of the intensity into the off-axis "wings" of the pulse.
-This behaviour is explained by the plasma defocusing: The free electrons, Fig.~\ref{fig:PE_cell_pulse}c), reduces the refractive index in the region with the free electrons.
-This effectively forms a~diverging lens for the subsequent portion of the pulse.
+Figure~\ref{fig:PE_cell_pulse} illustrates 1)~the distortion of the laser pulse induced by nonlinear propagation and 2)~the corresponding ionisation dynamics.
+At the exit of the gas cell Fig.~\ref{fig:PE_cell_pulse}(b), the pulse exhibits a reduced peak intensity due to defocusing and a redistribution of energy into the off-axis “wings” of the beam.
+This behaviour results from plasma-induced defocusing: the free electrons generated during propagation, Fig.~\ref{fig:PE_cell_pulse}(c,) locally decrease the refractive index, effectively acting as a diverging lens for the trailing part of the pulse.

-The next steps of the pipeline compute all the dipoles induced in the macroscopic volume and then integrates the produced XUV signal via the means of the Hankel transform.
-The harmonic spectra are shown in Fig.~\ref{fig:PE_cell_spectra}.
-The code can store--for a~reference--the transforms of the entry and exit planes.
-As the entry pulse is Gaussian both in space and time, the entry-plane transform in Fig.~\ref{fig:PE_cell_spectra}a) contains typical ring structures (cf.~Fig.~8 of~\cite{Catoire2016}).
-The result of the interest for applications is the integrated harmonic spectrum shown in different scales in Figs.~\ref{fig:PE_cell_spectra}c,d).
+The subsequent stages of the computational pipeline evaluate all dipole responses induced within the macroscopic interaction volume and integrate the resulting XUV emission using a Hankel transform.
+The corresponding harmonic spectra are presented in Fig.~\ref{fig:PE_cell_spectra}.
+For reference, the code can also store the Hankel transforms of both the entry and exit planes.
+Since the input pulse is Gaussian in both space and time, the spatially resolved spectrum obtained by the Hankel transform of the entry plane Fig.~\ref{fig:PE_cell_spectra}(a)--corresponding to the thin medium approximation--exhibits the characteristic ring structures (see also Fig.~8 in~\cite{Catoire2016}).
+The quantity of practical interest--the integrated harmonic spectrum--is displayed at different scales in Figs.~\ref{fig:PE_cell_spectra}(c,d).